pymc-devs/pymc/docs/source/index.rst

                 <div class="eight wide column">
                     <h3 class="ui header">Friendly modelling API</h3>
-                    <p>PyMC3 allows you to write down models using an intuitive syntax to describe a data generating
+                    <p>PyMC allows you to write down models using an intuitive syntax to describe a data generating
                         process.</p>
                     <h3 class="ui header">Cutting edge algorithms and model building blocks</h3>
                     <p>Fit your model using gradient-based MCMC algorithms like NUTS, using ADVI for fast approximate